 India’s engagement with its Diaspora is symbiotic, the strands of both sides of the relationship equally important to create a resilient and robust bond.
 To engage with the Diaspora in a sustainable and mutually rewarding manner across the economic, social and cultural space is at the heart of the policy of the Ministry.
 To create conditions, partnerships and institutions that will best enable India to connect with its Diaspora comprehensively are central to all our programmes and activities.
 As a new India seeks to become a global player of significance, the time has come for a strong and sustained engagement between India and overseas Indians.
 The time has also come for overseas Indians to benefit from the exciting opportunities that India provides.
 The time is now.

 India, Diaspora And Migration: An Overview

 India is one of the pioneers in recognising the importance of its overseas population and establishing an institutional framework for sustainable and mutually beneficial engagement with its Diaspora.
 By creating an independent and effective Ministry of Overseas Indian Affairs, India has given mainstream attention to its estimated 25 millionstrong Overseas Indian community.
 This experience too has helped us develop appropriate and well-calibrated institutional responses, through bilateral and multilateral engagements, to meet the challenges of capacity-building for better migration management.

 India And Its Diaspora

-The Indian Diaspora, as India itself, constitutes a diverse, heterogeneous and eclectic global community, representing diversity of forms, types, geographies and times of formation.
-It, therefore, requires diverse and distinct approaches to engage them and connect with India.
+The Indian Diaspora is a diverse, heterogeneous and eclectic international community, representing diversity of types, forms, geographies and formation periods.
+Hence, it requires diverse and distinct approaches to engage them and connect with India.
 The common thread that binds them together is the idea of India and its intrinsic values.
 Overseas Indians — comprising People of Indian Origin and Non-Resident Indians, stretching across all oceans and continents — have considerably added to knowledge, innovation and development across the globe by making significant contributions to their countries of residence.